ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 	modified:   BookTracking.xcodeproj/project.pbxproj
 {%- endhighlight -%}

 Oh no!
 I lost my changes!
+Without the `--staged` parameter, Git will discard the changes in the not staged area, and it is impossible to recover anything.
 Be careful with these commands may you lose your hard work.

 ### Staging files day-to-day
-When diving into the world of Git, it's commonplace to add every change to the staging area as a beginner.
-However, as your experience with version control grows, especially within the context of the platform you're using and the features you're developing, the significance of the staging step becomes increasingly apparent.
+When diving into the world of Git, it's commonplace to add all changes to the staging area and make only one commit.
+However, as your experience grows, the significance of the staging step becomes increasingly apparent.

 Strategic use of the `git add` command allows you to transition from the initial habit of staging everything to a more nuanced approach.
 Carefully curating what goes into each commit leads to a version history that tells a clear and logical story of your project's evolution.
 Small, focused commits become not just a practice but a strategy for maintaining an organized and comprehensible history.